jina-ai/jina/docs/chapters/101/README.md

 <h2 align="center">What is Jina?</h2>

 Jina is an open-source search framework for any kind of data, powered by AI.
 It offers a cloud-native neural search service for multiple platforms and architectures, with high performance, and state-of-the-art capabilities.

+You can install Jina on your own machine or in the cloud, and getting up and running is easy with our [Hello World](https://docs.jina.ai/chapters/helloworld/index.html) example.

 <h2 align="center">Why Use Neural Search?</h2>